microsoft/ALAppExtensions/Modules/System/Azure AD Plan/README.md

 Returns true if the given user has at least one plan.
 ### GetAvailablePlansCount (Method) <a name="GetAvailablePlansCount"></a>

- Returns the total number of available plans.
+ Gets the total number of available plans.

 #### Syntax